medardSvigelj/bulbshare-tech-challenge/README.md

 Dear Future Bulbsharian,

-At Bulbshare, we are building a product which help makes consumer and brands closer together.
+At Bulbshare, we are building a product that brings consumers and brands closer together.
 See it as a kind of "social network".

 We are delighted to enlist your help in building one of its cool UI feature.

 Expected Time: 3-5 hours total time. ⌛ (This is not a strict limit: you can spend as much or as little as you want.)

 # IMPORTANT NOTES

 1. We understand a take home test is a big investment in terms of time, but that will give you the opportunity to see the kind of stuff we do here.
-If you enjoy building that feature, you'll have a great time working at Bulbshare !
+If you enjoy building the feature, you'll have a great time working at Bulbshare!

-2. Quality matters more than quantity !
+2. Quality matters more than quantity!

 It does not matter whether you finish or not, what we're mainly interested in, is:
   - Your approach to tackle UI challenges like this one
-  - How you organize and structure your code ?
+  - How you organize and structure your code?
-  - How do you make it easy to read, extend, and maintain in the long term ?
+  - How do you make it easy to read, extend, and maintain in the long term?
   - The quality you can deliver in a limited amount of time
   - The code you submit should be as close as possible to be ready for a release on production.
-    So imagine it is going ot be reviewed by developers and tested by QA for an imminent release.
+    So imagine it is going to be reviewed by developers and tested by QA for an imminent release.